 You must not unlawfully discriminate against or harass other people including current and former employees, customers, visitors, students, parents/carers of students and suppliers.
 This applies in the workplace, outside the workplace (when dealing with customers, suppliers, students or other work-related contacts) and on work-related trips or events including social events.

 Discrimination by or against an employee is generally prohibited unless there is a specific legal exemption.
 Discrimination may be direct or indirect and it may occur intentionally or unintentionally.
-The following forms of discrimination are prohibited under this policy and are unlawful:-
+The following forms of discrimination, unless objectively justified or otherwise exempt, are prohibited under this policy and are unlawful:-

 Direct discrimination: this occurs where someone is treated less favourably because of one or more Protected Characteristic.

+This can be a Protected Characteristic that person hold, they are perceived to hold, or a Protected Characteristic that is held by someone that person associates with.

-For example, rejecting an applicant because of their race
+An example of direct discrimination is rejecting an Applicant because of their race.

-Indirect discrimination: this occurs where a provision, criterion or practice applies to everyone but adversely affects people with a particular Protected Characteristic more than others, and is not justified.
-For example, a requirement for a job to be done full time rather than part-time would adversely affect women because they generally have greater childcare commitments than men.
+Indirect discrimination: this occurs where a provision, criterion or practice applies to everyone but adversely affects people with a particular Protected Characteristic more than others and is not justified.

+An example, in a case of indirect discrimination, a requirement for a job to be done full time rather than part-time would adversely affect women because they generally have greater childcare commitments than men.
 Such a requirement would be discriminatory unless it can be objectively justified.

 Harassment: this includes sexual harassment and other unwanted conduct related to a Protected Characteristic that has the purpose or effect of violating someone's dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.

+Examples of Harassment include a male employee making sexually suggestive comments to a female colleague, or isolating a Muslim colleague and making “jokes” and comments about his family being involved in terrorism.

 Harassment is dealt with further in UTCW’s Anti-harassment and Bullying Policy.

-Victimisation: this includes less favourable treatment of or retaliation against someone who has complained or supported someone else's complaint about discrimination or harassment.
+Victimisation: this includes retaliation against someone who has complained or supported someone else's complaint about discrimination or harassment.

+An example of victimisation could be moving a staff member to a different team because they were a witness to a discrimination complaint or refusing to give a former employee a reference (or giving them a negative one) because they brought a discrimination claim.

-Disability discrimination: this includes direct and indirect discrimination, any unjustified less favourable treatment because of the effects of a disability, and failure to make reasonable adjustments to alleviate disadvantages caused by disability.
+Disability discrimination: this includes direct and indirect discrimination (see above) based upon a physical or mental disability (which may be apparent or invisible);Any unjustified unfavourable treatment because of the effects of a disability; and a failure to make reasonable adjustments to alleviate disadvantages caused by disability.

-An .
+An Example of disability discrimination could be refusing to hire someone for a job as a receptionist because they are in a wheelchair.

 RECRUITMENT AND SELECTION